pivotal-cf/docs-pks/upgrade.hbs.md

 After you complete the preparation steps, continue to the procedures in [Perform the Upgrade](#upgrade) below.
-These steps guide you through the process of upgrading VMware Tanzu Operations Manager (Ops Manager) and the Tanzu Kubernetes Grid Integrated Edition tile, importing a new stemcell, and applying the changes to your deployment.
+These steps guide you through the process of upgrading {{{ vars.platform_name }}} and the Tanzu Kubernetes Grid Integrated Edition tile, importing a new stemcell, and applying the changes to your deployment.

 After you complete the upgrade, follow the procedures